ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

-The overall goal of the code is to produce a fully Bayesian forecast of the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__-like experiment making a significant detection of the 21-cm global signal, given a noise level.
+The overall goal of the code is to produce a fully Bayesian forecast of the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__-like experiment making a significant detection of the 21-cm global signal from within foregrounds and noise.
 It also produces figures showing how this conclusion changes with different astrophysical parameter values and validates the forecast through blind coverage tests and comparison to `PolyChord <https://ui.adsabs.harvard.edu/abs/2015MNRAS.453.4384H/abstract>`__.